-NOTES TO THE FINANCIAL STATEMENTS
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS

-1. SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+1. SUMMARY OF MATERIAL ACCOUNTING POLICIES

-The principal accounting policies adopted in the preparation of the financial statements are set out below.
+The material accounting policies adopted in the preparation of the consolidated financial statements are set out below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.
-The financial statements are for the consolidated entity consisting of Key Petroleum Limited and its subsidiaries.
-The financial statements are presented in Australian currency.
+The consolidated financial statements are for the consolidated entity consisting of Key Petroleum Limited and its subsidiaries.
+The consolidated financial statements are presented in Australian currency.
 Key Petroleum Limited is a company limited by shares, domiciled and incorporated in Australia.
-The financial statements were authorised for issue by the directors on 22 September 2023.
+The consolidated financial statements were authorised for issue by the directors on 29 August 2024.
 The directors have the power to amend and reissue the financial statements.